mkdocstrings/griffe/docs/guide/users/extending.md

 The preferred method is to check the type of the received node rather than the agent.

-Since hooks also receive instantiated modules, classes, functions and attributes, most of the time you will not need to use the `node` argument other than for checking its type and deciding what to do based on the result.
+Since hooks also receive instantiated modules, classes, functions, attributes and type aliases, most of the time you will not need to use the `node` argument other than for checking its type and deciding what to do based on the result.
 And since we always add `**kwargs` to the hooks' signatures, you can drop any parameter you don't use from the signature:

 ```python
 import griffe